nullromo/mtg-spoiler-notifier/README.md

 # mtg-spoiler-notifier

-Detects new cards uploaded to scryfall.com and sends e-mail updates.
+Detects new cards uploaded to scryfall.com and sends e-mail and Discord updates.

 ## How it Works